 Full-time care is expensive.
 It’s a lot of hours.
 Note that many daycares or preschools will offer sibling discounts up to 10% (whoop-tee-do).

 All in all, daycares and preschools are a highly reliable, (sort of) affordable option for most families.
-The big downsides are getting your kid(s) to and from every day (and picking them up on time! gulp), the sick-factor, and the loss of flexibility for napping, feeding and such.
+The big downsides are getting your kid(s) to and from every day (and picking them up on time! gulp), the sick-factor (especially during a pandemic), and the loss of flexibility for napping, feeding and such.

 Read also: It Feels like a Second Mortgage — tips for keeping daycare costs down.

 “Home” or “Family” Daycare